"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Kachorek founded Squid to not just share her own vision, but also to let other riders express theirs: The company sells several frames (as well as framesets and different builds) that customers can finish themselves, or you can have Squid Bikes paint the frame for you.
 Squid also sells ‘Sprayed n Ready’ frames that they painted, but never built up.
 (They’re usually from trade shows, but sometimes they sell frames painted by featured artists.)

 One of Kachorek’s favorite bikes of all time was a Creamsicle-and-cloud design that came to her in a dream.
 She painted the frame in front of an audience at a gravel road race to show how easy the process can be.
 “It’s our way of having fun and not taking everything so seriously,” she says.
 “It’s not going to be perfect, but it’s going to be yours.”

-6 Tips for Painting Your Bike
+6 Tips for How to Paint a Bike

-Whether you’ve always wanted to try your own custom paint job on your bike, or you’ve recently dusted off your bike because of COVID, a fresh look for your ride is always a great idea.
+Whether you’ve always wanted to try your own custom paint job on your bike, or you’ve recently dusted off your bike because of COVID-19, a fresh look for your ride is always a great idea.
 Along with advice from Kachorek, we’ve put together some tips for making your paint job a successful one.